x-square/data_analytics/24-05-maths-statistics-python.md

 **Correlation coefficient** is a standardised measure of the relationship between two variables, ranging from -1 to 1.
 A correlation coefficient of 1 indicates a perfect positive relationship, while a correlation coefficient of -1 indicates a perfect negative relationship.
 A correlation coefficient of 0 indicates no relationship between the variables.
 The correlation coefficient is calculated by dividing the covariance by the product of the standard deviations of the two variables.
 This standardisation allows you to compare the relationship between variables across datasets.
 For example, if you have two variables, such as the number of hours studied and the exam score, you can calculate the correlation coefficient to see how they are related.
 If the correlation coefficient is close to 1, it means that as the number of hours studied increases, the exam score also increases.
 If the correlation coefficient is close to -1, it means that as the number of hours studied increases, the exam score decreases.
 If the correlation coefficient is close to 0, it means that there is no relationship between the variables.

+In information retrieval, frequency–inverse document frequency (**tf–idf**) is a numerical statistic that is intended to reflect how important a word is to a document in a collection or corpus.
+It is often used as a weighting factor in searches of information retrieval, text mining, and user modelling.
+The tf–idf value increases proportionally to the number of times a word appears in the document and is offset by the number of documents in the corpus that contain the word, which helps to adjust for the fact that some words appear more frequently in general.

 ## Linear regression

 One useful method in data analysis is drawing a line through data points to see how variables are related. **Regression** tries to fit a function to data to predict future results. **Linear regression** specifically fits a straight line to data, showing a linear relationship between variables and predicting future outcomes.